mrteasdale-cs/mrteasdale-cs.github.io/README.md

 ## My new site

-The aim of this project is to use make my programming resources hosted on Github clearer to access for others.
+The aim of this project is to make my programming resources hosted on Github easier to access for others.